mohansom/prettylist/README.md

 # prettylist

-A simple Python library for easily displaying tabular data in a visually appealing ASCII list format
+A simple Python library for easily displaying tabular data in a visually appealing ASCII list format.
+Does not use any dependent, include **built-in** packages

 # usage